Centennial High School (New Mexico)

 The campus includes a personal office for each faculty member; an Autism Student Center which is utilized by all the other schools in the district; and a cyber-café, which is open to students during non-academic hours.
 Each grade level is assigned its own building cluster within the campus and has a designated lunch eating area.
 While sophomores, juniors, and seniors are fully integrated, freshmen are "segregated" to slowly integrate each student to the school campus, for safety concerns, and to prevent hazing and bullying.

 The school employs eighty-two instructors, and has adopted a traditional seven-period scheduling format.
-On Wednesdays classes are shortened to accommodate an advisory period.